SUCCESSFUL HSOC MAJORS:

 Once your worksheet has been made official you cannot make any changes to it, but you may create an unofficial one for your own use.

-- The HSOC worksheet requires regular manual override (by major advisors) because the software doesn’t put courses into the exact place where you, the student, want them.
+- The HSOC worksheet requires regular manual override (by major advisors) to make it correct.
 Thus the worksheet may contain temporary errors because the software cannot read your mind.

 If you register for a course, the software puts it onto your worksheet; if you drop it, the software does NOT take it off, if must be removed manually.